 KING OF THE RING: Set up a grid/ring that make sense for how many players you have.
 All players have a soccer ball inside the grid/ring.
 Players have to try to knock the others balls out of the “ring” while keeping their balls.
-If their balls get knock out or players dribble out they have to do 10 toe taps before getting back in.
+If their balls get knocked out or players dribble out, they have to do 10 toe taps before getting back in.

-GAMES: 35 min.
-4v4 or 5v5.
-No goalies.
+GAMES: 30 min.
+6v6 or 7v7 with goalies.

 WEEK 6